 21.3 The Arbitral Tribunal may also summon the parties to appear at a pre-hearing in order to draw up a timetable and/or its Terms of Reference.
 This first hearing shall be conducted by video conference, unless the Arbitral Tribunal decides otherwise.

 21.4 The timetable and the Terms of Reference thus drawn up shall be signed by the members of the Arbitral Tribunal and the parties and notified to them.
-In the absence of signature by one of the parties, the procedural timetable and the Terms of Reference shall be submitted to the President of the Court, whose signature has the same effect as if all the parties had signed them.
+In the absence of signature by one of the parties, the procedural timetable and the Terms of Reference shall be submitted to the President of the Chamber, whose signature has the same effect as if all the parties had signed them.

 22.1 The adoption of these Rules by the parties to the arbitration implies that the conventional time limit for the duration of the mission of the Arbitral Tribunal is set at six (6) months from the date of acceptance by the last arbitrator of his or her mission until the arbitral award is made, subject to the stipulations and extensions agreed under the Terms of Reference and the procedural timetable.